jonesrussell/blog-jekyll/_posts/2024-06-29-setting-up-devcontainer-in-vscode.md

 date: 2024-06-29
 categories: [development, tools]
 tags: [vscode, devcontainers, docker, development-environment]
-description: "Learn how to set up and use Dev Containers in Visual Studio Code for consistent, isolated development environments."
+summary: "Learn how to set up and use Dev Containers in Visual Studio Code for consistent, isolated development environments."
 ---

 Ahnii,